jaredatobe/bitwardenrs_install_script/README.md

 ## Prerequisites

 - Ubuntu 20.04
-- Create non root user
+- Create non-root user 'bitwardenrs'
 - DNS record created on domain (you can get free domains from freenom.com) pointed to your external IP
-- Ports 80, 443 and 22 opened on your firewall and pointed to the deployment machine.
+- Ports 80, 443 and 22 will be opened on your firewall if they are not already

 ## Installation